Financial Universe

 Apart from financial gains, what are the advantages for companies embedding financial services into their ecosystem?

-But not just that: another great advantage is the ability to build a robust solution ecosystem and keep your customer closer to you.
+But not just that: another great advantage is the ability to build a robust solution ecosystem and able to keep the customer closer to you.

 Let’s take a retailer as an example.
 By adding financial solutions, they have a great opportunity to bank their consumers.
 Besides, they can also partner with different companies—such as car service or delivery app—and start providing them with a wider range of solutions.
 That becomes attractive to clients, since they’ll find solutions for different aspects of their lives.